How do I brief a case?

 A very important skill that a first-year law student learns is the art of “briefing” an assigned case.
 A case brief is essentially a roadmap of a legal opinion, and it provides a few critical benefits.
-So it is a good exercise to brief cases when you first start reading them.
-(Note: we do not recommend you brief cases all throughout your first year.
-It is too time-consuming!
-But it is a helpful skill to have when you first start reading cases in law school!)
+So, it is a good exercise to brief cases when you first start reading them.
+(Note: We recommend a better strategy for briefing cases.)

 What are the benefits of briefing cases at first?